 The wisdom teeth are usually the very last ones to come in, appearing in the late teens or early twenties, and for most people, they only cause problems.
 This is because there often isn’t enough room in the mouth for them, forcing them to push on the surrounding teeth and gums which creates pain towards the back of the mouth.
 Usually, the best solution is to simply remove them, which is a procedure our team has performed thousands of times.
-If you or your child are starting to experience problems due to wisdom teeth, give him a call today to get the treatment you need right here at home.
-We offer gentle, comfortable wisdom tooth extractions in North Bethesda.
+If you or your child are starting to experience problems due to wisdom teeth, give him a call today to get the treatment you need right here.

 The wisdom teeth are actually a third set of molars, and they were essential for our caveman ancestors whose diet mostly consisted of uncooked vegetables, hard roots, and tough meats.
 As cooking techniques advanced and food became easier to eat, these teeth became less necessary, and over thousands of years, the human jaw has actually shrunk.
 These teeth still appear in the majority of the population today, but they often have to be removed because there simply isn’t adequate space for them anymore.